 On the manning down side, we all try, we really, really try to be optimists, and not layoff or fire until we absolutely must.
 For me, the 2007-2008 recession did not hit my company until early 2008, and I believed, based on my life experience up to that point, that once the newly elected President took office, things would cycle back up.
-I was not only wrong, I was wrong by many, many, many months, adding up to several years for many.
+I was not only wrong, I was wrong by many, many, many months, adding up to several years for cabinet manufacturers in some areas of our country.
 The time I delayed in manning down cost me over $70,000 in losses (costs exceeded revenue every month for 4 months).
 Once I bit the bullet, and did the dastardly deed of trimming fat, I was profitable again within 4 weeks.

 And even though I had already built my system around the up and down cycles, I don’t think it’s possible to account for these types of Black Swan events, you see what a 2 to 4 month delay in the cost cutting decision cost me in early 2008.
 My system was built on the premise, theory, hypothesis, or whatever you want to call it that I wanted a manufacturing system that could expand and contract with the market, much like our lungs expand and contract as we breathe.
 To do that, I wanted to utilize out-sourcing instead of manning up or down to empower this flexible company that could make money in a down cycle or an up cycle (unless you are a lot smarter than me, I’m not aware of any way to avoid some loss in a Black Swan event like the recession of 2007 through whenever it ended for you).
 Many of the companies that buffered the up-cycle with men and machines simply could not sustain their high investment, high overhead plants through that Black Swan event, and had to close their doors.